mstocco/mariostoc.co/content/traininglog/20201220-ironman2021-36weeksout.md

 I fell asleep really early but was up for a number of hours in the middle of the night.
 I did eventually fall back asleep but I was pretty groggy this morning.

-In contemplating doing my run today or tomorrow, I weighed two things.
-First, I was feeling a bit run down and probably could use the day for rest.
+In contemplating when to run, I weighed two things.
+First, I was feeling a bit run down and probably could use a rest day.
 Second was the forecast; dry today and wet tomorrow.
 The weather won and I headed out for an easy jog.
 There was a hint of heaviest in my legs and a different type of ankle soreness.
 It was more so in the joints themselves and not where it is typically, in the tendons.
 On a pain scale of 1 to 10, I am calling this a 2, but it is novel and worth writing down.
 <!---->
 ## FRIDAY DEC 25 🎄
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**